iCliniq Logo

 What Are the Signs and Symptoms of the Patulous Eustachian Tube?

-• Hearing our own voice (autophony).
+• Hearing of own voice (autophony).

-• Feeling of fullness in ears.
+• A feeling of fullness in ears.

 • Echoing voice while speaking.